Now that the Sony A7r II has 42 megapixels of madness, it’s a good idea to look at how it handles diffraction with a few lenses.

 – Different lenses handle diffraction better than others.

-– The higher the aperture the more the diffraction.
+– The higher the aperture, the more diffraction there is.

-I notice the Sony ZA 16-35mm f4 lens handles diffraction very well.
-Where as my Zeiss Sonnar 35mm f2.8 handles it a little less.
+I noticed the Sony ZA 16-35mm f4 lens handles diffraction very well.
+My Zeiss Sonnar 35mm f2.8 handles it a little less.

-I’ve also noticed as lenses get dustier and dirtier over the years, they start to get hit harder by diffraction.
-My Canon 16-35mm f2.8L II lens use to be fantastic, now after years of dust, it performs very poor for landscape photography at higher apertures and I was finally forced to upgrade to the Sony 16-35mm.
+I’ve also noticed that as lenses get dustier and dirtier over the years, they get hit harder by diffraction.
+My Canon 16-35mm f2.8L II lens used to be fantastic; now, after years of dust, it performs very poorly for landscape photography at higher apertures, and I was finally forced to upgrade to the Sony 16-35mm.

 Diffraction Chart – Sony A7r II, Vario-Sonnar 16-35mm F4